openmovementproject/openmovement/docs/buildax/docs/deployment.md

  * Try to avoid direct sunlight when attaching sensors to surfaces.
 This will skew the data they generate.
  * Also remember the position of the Sun will change throughout the day!

+Note also that the battery life of the ENV sensor will be lower on average in high-traffic areas, as a data packet will be transmitted every time the PIR sensor is triggered.

 <span class="alert alert-info">
 **Handling Sensors:** Note that after handling the ENV sensors, the humidity/temperature reading will be biased by the temperature of your hands.
 This will settle again after 5